josephxbrick/documentorganizer/README.md

 ## About section numbering

 The plugin can prefix section titles and page titles with section numbering (e.g., 1.0, 1.1, 2.0, etc.) followed by a hyphen, which can be either a dash, an n-dash, or an m-dash.
+That table of contents pictured below is in a document that uses section numbering.

 Important: the title of the page (after the prefix) cannot begin with a number, a period, or any type of dash.